easyRS/easyRE/README.md

 ![Prerequisite](https://img.shields.io/badge/npm-please-use-yarn-blue.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)

-> 👌The easy open-source way to manage your Real State 🏠 stuff
+> 👌The easy open-source way to manage your Real Estate 🏠 stuff

 Easy RS is a self-hosted property management app targeted for developers.
-Control your real state portafolio with this easy and open-source solution.
+Control your real estate portafolio with this easy and open-source solution.
 With this app you can:

 - Really easy to setup.
 - Manage your properties and tenants with details.